 Very much in vein with the New Age, nature-centric beliefs espoused by his community, Keegan and Full Circle eat a lot of healthy foods.
 That includes the fermented beverage kombucha, which has low alcohol levels.
-In 2015, agents from the California Department of Alcoholic Beverage Control busted Full Circle members for selling kombucha - the brand Kombucha Dog, in particular.
-They received a misdemeanor for selling alcohol without a permit.
+In 2015, agents from the California Department of Alcoholic Beverage Control charged Full Circle members for selling kombucha - via the brand Kombucha Dog - at a fundraiser festival.
+The group received a misdemeanor for selling alcohol without a permit.

 When the building in which the "Rose Temple" was housed went up for sale, Full Circle decided to crowdfund.
-By the end of 2016, they had to raise $111,000, but didn't reach their goal.
-In an effort to avoid moving, Full Circle made the move to create a campaign called #GIVEHeart on Generosity.com.
-What was involved?
-They sold rose quartz bracelets that had been prayed over.
+By the end of 2016, they had to raise $111,000 to help pay for the $6.5 million property but didn't reach their goal.
+In an effort to avoid having to relocate, Keegan made the move to create a campaign called #GIVEHeart on Generosity.com, in which members sold rose quartz bracelets that had been prayed over.

 Reportedly, an episode of Flaked on Netflix also helped spur awareness of Keegan's fundraiser and subsequently bolstered donations.